openshift/oadp-operator/docs/tekton-oadp-nonadmin/README.md

 # Create a project and user with non-admin access that can execute an OADP backup

 ## Background
+Traditionaly Red Hat OpenShift API for Data Protection ( OADP ) has been utilized by OpenShift administrators to provide data protection for the tenants in the clusters they manage.
+In this model the OpenShift administrators are responsible for the execution of the backups of their tenant's data.
+The top down approach may be appropriate for some administrators, however others may want to delegate backup and restore execution to their tenants and application owners.

 The purpose of this demonstration is to provide a comprehensive example for OpenShift administrators on how OADP and OpenShift Pipelines may be configured to provide users that are non-administrators access to trigger an OADP backup and restore workflow.

 This example uses [OpenShift Pipelines](https://cloud.redhat.com/blog/introducing-openshift-pipelines) and configures a Tekton pipeline for a non-admin user that has access to OADP resources to trigger a backup.
 The non-admin user **can execute** the pipeline but **can not** edit the pipeline.
 The administrator is allowed to configure OADP for their users, and users can execute a backup or restore as needed without the administrator intervention.